 There are pros and cons to each approach.
 Of course, a major part of your final decision depends on your financial personality.

 1. Do You Have a Budget That Includes Room for Saving?

 If not, you need to create one, even if you can only save a tiny amount from each paycheck.
-Use financial software or just a pencil and paper to list all your income, all your fixed expenses (such as your rent or mortgage and car payment), and your fluctuating expenses (such as groceries and discretionary spending).
+Use financial software like Personal Capital or just a pencil and paper to list all your income, all your fixed expenses (such as your rent or mortgage and car payment), and your fluctuating expenses (such as groceries and discretionary spending).
 You may need to track your spending for a few weeks to find places to cut spending so you can build your savings.

 2. Are You Comfortable With an Automatic Transfer of Funds Into a Savings Account?

 Automatic savings are the easiest way to ensure consistent savings deposits.
 If you are comfortable with it, have a set amount transferred to your savings from each paycheck.
 Over time, you can significantly increase your savings.

 If your bank doesn’t offer automatic savings, look into a Chime bank account.
 Each time you make a purchase, Chime will round up and add the difference to your savings account.
 Plus, each time you get paid, you can have 10% of your paycheck automatically deposited into your savings account.

 3. Do You Frequently Tap Into Your Savings for Non-Emergency Spending?

 If you regularly spend money from your savings account, you may need to open an account that is more difficult to access, such as a certificate of deposit (CD) or a money market account that limits you to six withdrawals per month.
 If you choose a CD, be aware that most charge a penalty for early withdrawal.
 If you’re dipping into your savings often, this may be a sign that you need to reorganize your budget.